nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 Once the above configuration changes have been made, redeploy your stack.

-Please refer to `Updating Cumulus deployment` in the [deployment documentation](../deployment/README.md) if you are unfamiliar with that process.
+Please refer to `Updating Cumulus deployment` in the [deployment documentation](../deployment/README.md) if you are unfamiliar with redeployment.

 ### Rule Configuration

 `@cumulus/api` includes a `kinesisConsumer` lambda function ([kinesis-consumer](https://github.com/nasa/cumulus/blob/master/packages/api/lambdas/kinesis-consumer.js)).
 Cumulus kinesis-type rules create the [event source mappings](https://docs.aws.amazon.com/lambda/latest/dg/API_CreateEventSourceMapping.html) between kinesis streams and the `kinesisConsumer` lambda.
 The `kinesisConsumer` lambda consumes records from one or more kinesis streams, as defined by enabled kinesis rules.
 When new records are pushed to one of these streams, the `kinesisConsumer` triggers workflows associated with the enabled kinesis-type rules.

-To add a rule via the dashboard (if you'd like to use the API, see the docs [here](https://nasa.github.io/cumulus-api/#create-rule), navigate to the `Rules` page and click `Add a rule`, then configure the new rule using the following template (substituting correct values for parameters denoted by `${}`:
+To add a rule via the dashboard (if you'd like to use the API, see the docs [here](https://nasa.github.io/cumulus-api/#create-rule)), navigate to the `Rules` page and click `Add a rule`, then configure the new rule using the following template (substituting correct values for parameters denoted by `${}`:

 ```
 name: cnm_basic_rule